doug-letough/ants/README.md

 ./doc/display.html

+## Goal

+This programm tries to demonstrate that ants **may** have a life based on random and basic reflexes only.

+It also provides a way to understand multithead programming in python.

+This project is **not** a science project.

+## API and documentation

+See ./doc

+## TODO

+* A convenient way to close the application and all its threads (See 'Run the application') !
+* Multiple farms on same map
+* War between different ant factions
+* Ant subclasses (worker, warrior, ...)
+* Allow swarming when farm reach a number of individuals
+* SDL2 implementation

 ## Install from file:

 * Copy the module directory in any directory of your home dir.

 ## Install from github